 To prove his theory, the doctor orchestrated “filth parties” where he, along with his wife and assistants, injected themselves with blood, ingested scabs, bodily fluids, and feces of patients.
 No one developed pellagra.
 He also did decisive experiments with Mississippi prison inmates, who volunteered in exchange for a full pardon.
 The doctor fed the inmates a poor diet and within a few months, many of them developed the disease.
 He then added fresh vegetables, meats, and milk to their diet and reversed all of the signs and symptoms of pellagra.

 During the 1950s, the discovery of phenothiazine controlled many of the symptoms of mental illness, allowing the wards to be unlocked and patients to roam more freely.
 The introduction of Medicaid and other social welfare programs in the 1960s helped spur a large-scale relocation of patients to community-based mental health centers.
-In 1964, the Department of Mental Health was created as an independent agency to assist the state with research, mental health education, professional training, along with other community services.
+In 1964, the Department of Mental Health was created as an independent agency to assist South Carolina with research, mental health education, professional training, along with other community services.